yogi/fabacademy2016/w8-embedded.md

 <img src="images/w6-board-layout.jpg" height="400"/>

- When I uploaded the sketch, the LED on the FabISP started blinking instead of the one on the hello board:
+ When I uploaded the sketch, the LED on the FabISP started blinking instead of the one on the hello board, so it clearly the LED wasn't on pin 6:

 <img src="images/w8-isp-led-blinking.gif"/>

-I then changed the pin number to 7:
+I then changed the pin number to 7 to match "PA7":

 <img src="images/w8-blink-sketch.jpg"/>